phalcon-orphanage/docs/en/reference/tutorial.rst

     <h1>Hello!</h1> <a href="/test/signup">Sign Up Here!</a>

 To generate the tag we use the class :doc:`\Phalcon\\Tag <../api/Phalcon_Tag>`.
 This is a utility class that allows us to build HTML tags with framework conventions in mind.
-A more detailed article regarding HTML generation can be `found here <tags.html>`_
+A more detailed article regarding HTML generation can be :doc:`found here <tags>`

 .. figure:: ../_static/img/tutorial-2.png
 	:align: center